4 Tips for Keeping Your Data Secure

 3. Create a Backup Schedule

 You’ll need to control virtual and physical access to the location where you place your backups.
 Many organizations choose to store backed-up data locally.
 You can identify these servers in a separate area that serves as the company’s network operations center (NOC).
 Digital control methods and locks can grant or restrict access to the room.
-Only employees with access cards with the proper codes or permissions can physically get in.
+Only employees with access cards and the proper codes or permissions can physically get in.

 Other companies choose to store servers with data backups at a separate location.
 This works well for organizations with more than one building.
 You can still control physical access using digital methods, and this strategy can sometimes prevent loss when natural disasters occur.